 Delivering flexible and blended learning

-Come watch with me: blending the syncrhonous with the asynchronous, Dr Jen McBride SFHEA
+Come watch with me: blending the synchronous with the asynchronous, Dr Jen McBride SFHEA

-Building on a successful trial of “watch-parties” in online teaching, this project aims to establish the critical – and causal – factors which best promote effective learning, student engagement and community in different flexible and blended learning environments.
-This project will evaluate the effectiveness of flexible and blended learning in different contexts, and create a broader framework to optimise our flexible and digital learning practices which brings together the very best of online and in-person teaching.
+Building on a successful trial of “watch-parties” in online teaching, Jen's project aimed to establish the critical – and causal – factors which best promote effective learning, student engagement and community in different flexible and blended learning environments.
+This project evaluated the effectiveness of flexible and blended learning in different contexts, and created a broader framework to optimise our flexible and digital learning practices which brings together the very best of online and in-person teaching.

 Developing an education framework for simulated learning, Dr Emma Ormerod SFHEA

-This project aims to provide a flexible framework to support staff in embedding simulation as an effective teaching method, integrating an approach that deepens student learning and confidence building while supporting staff in delivering this as a new teaching method or enhancing their existing approach to simulation.
+Emma's project aimed to provide a flexible framework to support staff in embedding simulation as an effective teaching method, integrating an approach that deepens student learning and confidence building while supporting staff in delivering this as a new teaching method or enhancing their existing approach to simulation.

 Pilot studies for a flexible, competency-based course in Quantitative Biology, Dr Thomas Nühse SFHEA

-In this project, student volunteers join small-scale pilot courses to explore the boundaries of flexibility: for the best learning experience, how should we balance flexibility vs timetabling, structure vs openness and guidance vs independence?
-What kinds of materials, assessments, feedback and support keep students engaged and motivated in an unconventionally flexible course?
+In Thomas' project, student volunteers joined small-scale pilot courses to explore the boundaries of flexibility and considered how should we balance flexibility vs timetabling, structure vs openness, guidance vs independence, to provide the best learning experience.
+The project explored ahat kinds of materials, assessments, feedback and support keep students engaged and motivated in an unconventionally flexible course.

 - Read Thomas' ITL fellowship project report (July 2022)